 The acronym RICE (rest, ice, compression, elevation) is helpful during care of orthopedic lower body injuries.
 Resting an injured extremity prevents further damage, while ice, snow, or cold water (such as from a stream) can help reduce swelling and pain.
 Compression can help to reduce swelling of some injuries and provide support for others, while the elevation of the extremity above the heart can also assist in reducing swelling.

 On the trail you will need to improvise, so stay off the affected foot while soaking it in a cold stream or lake.
 Your boot, or an ace bandage you carry with you, will provide the compression, and you can elevate your leg onto your backpack while you sit against a tree or rock.
 Obviously, some sprains could be severe enough to cause you to abandon the trail.
-Give your body a chance, though, and you might be surprised on how quickly it recovers.
+Give your body a chance, though, and you might be surprised by how quickly it recovers.

 Plantar fasciitis is inflammation of the fascia (connective tissue) that connects the heel of the foot to the toes.
 It is a common problem for runners, but can also be troublesome for hikers, backpackers or mountaineers who routinely hike long trails.